Grax32/Grax32.github.io/2014/03/female-code-camp-speakers.md

+---
+layout: pages
+permalink: /2011/11/post.html
-Grax Coding: Female Code Camp Speakers?
+title: Female Code Camp Speakers?
+---
 Yesterday was the first day of 4th annual Nebraska Code Camp. &nbsp;It is an opportunity for developers of all types to meet, learn, and network with each other.<br />
 <br />
 Today is the free portion of Code Camp. &nbsp;It is a totally free event. &nbsp;All people are welcome, whether they work with Java, C#, F#, or Cobol (or even if they don't and just want to learn). &nbsp;The call for speakers is an open opportunity every year for knowledgeable professionals to share.<br />